ocademy-ai/machine-learning/_sources/machine-learning-productionization/overview.md

 ```

 There have been three separate iterations of the covid19-projections.com model, which are Death Forecasts,
-Infections Estimates and Vaccination Projections.
+Infections Estimates, and Vaccination Projections.
 We will use the [Death Forecasting model](https://covid19-projections.com/model-details/) as an example to explore how to frame a Machine Learning problem.

 Let's start with answering some Problem Framing related basic questions: